radareorg/radare2-book/disassembling/intro.md

 In the old times, when the radare core was smaller, the disassembler was handled by an external rsc file.
 That is, radare first dumped current block into a file, and then simply called `objdump` configured to disassemble for Intel, ARM etc...
 It was a working solution, but it was inefficient as it repeated the same actions over and over, because there were no caches.
 As a result, scrolling was terribly slow.
 Nowadays, the disassembler support is one of the basic features of radare.
-It now allows many options, including target architecture flavor, disassembler variants, among other things.
+It now has many options, including target architecture flavor and disassembler variants, among other things.

-To see disassembly, use the `pd` command.
+To see the disassembly, use the `pd` command.
 It accepts a numeric argument to specify how many opcodes of current block you want to see.
-Most of commands in radare consider current block size as a default limit for data input.
-If you want to disassemble more bytes, you should use the `b` command to set new block size.
+Most of the commands in radare consider the current block size as the default limit for data input.
+If you want to disassemble more bytes, set a new block size using the `b` command.

     [0x00000000]> b 100    ; set block size to 100
     [0x00000000]> pd       ; disassemble 100 bytes
     [0x00000000]> pd 3     ; disassemble 3 opcodes
     [0x00000000]> pD 30    ; disassemble 30 bytes

-The `pD` command works like `pd` but accepts number of input bytes, instead of number of opcodes, as its parameter.
+The `pD` command works like `pd` but accepts the number of input bytes as its argument, instead of the number of opcodes.

-The "pseudo" syntax may be somewhat easier for a human to understand than default assembler notations.
+The "pseudo" syntax may be somewhat easier for a human to understand than the default assembler notations.
 But it can become annoying if you read lots of code.
 To play with it:

     [0x00405e1c]> e asm.pseudo = true
     [0x00405e1c]> pd 3